 André Picard, B.Com., B.J., LL.D., Litt.D.

-André Picard will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Tuesday, June 13, “in recognition of his extraordinary contribution to public health and public health policy as a journalist, columnist and author of four significant books.”
+André Picard was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Tuesday, June 13, “in recognition of his extraordinary contribution to public health and public health policy as a journalist, columnist and author of four significant books.”

 He is the health columnist at the Globe and Mail, where he has been a staff reporter since 1987.
 He is the author of four bestselling books, most recently Matters of Life and Death: Public Health Issues in Canada.

 His health care advocacy has been recognized by a number of groups, including Safe Kids Canada, the Canadian Mental Health Association, the Canadian Alliance on Mental Illness and the Canadian Hearing Society.
 In 2012, Picard was awarded the Queen Elizabeth II Diamond Jubilee Medal for his role in improving Canadian health care.